uwtintres/mqtt-dataset/README.md

 **This dataset was introduced in this peer-reviewed publication:**<br/>
 Y. Liu and E. Al-Masri, "Evaluating the Reliability of MQTT with Comparative Analysis," 2021 IEEE 4th International Conference on Knowledge Innovation and Invention (ICKII), 2021, pp. 24-29, doi: 10.1109/ICKII51822.2021.9574783.<br/>

 Please cite the above paper if using the dataset.
-For any questions, please contact: uwtinres@gmail.com<br/>
+For any questions, please contact: uwtinres at gmail dot com<br/>